-Let this guide, based on solid scientific research, will help you determine if your marriage or committed relationship is emotionally abusive or psychologically abusive.
+Let this guide, based on solid scientific research, help you determine if your marriage or committed relationship is emotionally abusive or psychologically abusive.

 Read each item, pause, think and decide if the following traits of emotional or psychological abuse exist in your relationship or not.
 Note: I use the words “emotional abuse” and “psychological abuse” to mean the same thing.

 1. Aggressive behavior with the intent to control.

 Not all fighting in a marriage is emotional abuse or psychological abuse.
 Emotionally abusive relationships are characterized by the abuser having definite 'intent' to dominate his or her victim.
 All emotionally abusive relationships have the clear intention and purpose to humiliate, dominate, shame, and control another person.